-Often-times pre-orders will include earrings that will provide you with an XP-boost until a player has maxed out their level to the cap of their current tier as well as a minion.
+Oftentimes pre-orders will include earrings that will provide you with an EXP boost until a player has leveled to 10 levels below the new expansions’ maximum.
+Players will typically also receive an exclusive minion.
 So right now for Endwalker, you will receive earrings that give an XP boost up to level 80 and a minion.

 It should be noted that if players purchase a “Complete Edition” of the game, there are no real savings unless a sale is involved, essentially the “Complete Edition” bundles all the expansions in one purchase making it more convenient.

 After a new expansion’s release date, its purchase will include all previously released expansions, so you only ever have to buy the latest one.

 As mentioned, players will receive 30 days of an online subscription for paying for the Starter Edition or Complete Edition of FFXIV, however, once those 30 days are completed players will have to pay a subscription to continue playing the game.